GoogleCloudPlatform/apigee-samples/README.md

 ## <a name="contributing"></a>Contributing

-Please add the sample as a root level directory in the repository
+New samples should be added as a root level directory in this repository.

-### Contributing to existing samples
-Check for the section titled **'Contributing'** in the README specific for that sample for details.
+For more details on how to contribute please see the [guidelines](./CONTRIBUTING.md).

 ## License